Postman Blues: Reviews and reception

-The film received mixed reviews from critics but was hailed as one of the best works of Hiroyuki Tanaka.
+The film received mixed reviews from critics, but was hailed by some of them as one of the best works of Hiroyuki Tanaka.
 The film was commercially successful and was declared a hit at the Japanese box office.
-Though the story appeared a bit complicated but the screenplay led the audience to enjoy the movie.
-The action and the dialogues of the movie were also appreciated.
-Cinematographer Kuriyama Shuji was appreciated for implementing the change of camera work from high action scenes to love scenes.
-The Japanese film critics praised the film by calling it ' both a superb parody of the gangster genre and a masterful exercise in style and storytelling.'
+Cinematographer Kuriyama Shuji was praised for implementing the change of camerawork from high-action scenes to love scenes.
+Japanese film critics praised the film by calling it "both a superb parody of the gangster genre and a masterful exercise in style and storytelling".

-The film also received negative reviews from a few foreign film critics.
-Peter Bradshaw of Theguardian.com called the film a "chaotic Yakuza thriller, which has a lot of energy and pace, but is let down by uncertain, and slightly callow, undertones of comic sentimentality."
-French critics said that "Postman Blues could have been an intelligent extension of his first film that surprised many people."
+The film received negative reviews from a few foreign film critics.
+Peter Bradshaw of The Guardian called the film a "chaotic Yakuza thriller, which has a lot of energy and pace, but is let down by uncertain, and slightly callow, undertones of comic sentimentality".
+French critics said that "Postman Blues could have been an intelligent extension of his first film that surprised many people".
 It was even called a disappointment and an innocent black comedy.